Article

 3. Enhanced customer service ratings, as engaged employees are more likely to go the extra mile for customer satisfaction

-Employee development strategies are part of being a good manager.
-To assist you in this important task, here are some tips for developing resources that are crucial to a business — human resources — through employee engagement best practices.
+Employee development strategies are part of being a good leader in an organization.
+To assist you in this important task, here are some tips for developing resources that are crucial to the workforce — human resources — through employee engagement best practices.

 1. Encourage Manager Buy-in